RustFields/rustfields.github.io/implementation/implementation-details.md

       fold(f)(d.default)(aggr)
 ```

-The given instances of this context parameter can be brought to scope by importing nameoftheobject.`given`.
+The given instances of this context parameter can be brought to scope by importing `nameOfTheObject.given`.

 ### Self Types
 Self-types are a way to declare that a trait must be mixed into another trait, even though it doesn’t directly extend it.
 That makes the members of the dependency available without imports.
-This mechanism is utilized thoughout the entirety of the ScaFi-fields and ScaFi-core modules to perform dependency injection between traits.
+This mechanism is utilized through the entirety of the ScaFi-fields and ScaFi-core modules to perform dependency injection between traits.

 Here are a few examples: